Does My Cat Need a Companion?

 1).
 Consider your cat’s age, temperament and sex: as we mentioned previously, kittens may have a difficult time adjusting to their new home and family; however, it can help to include a sibling from the same litter.
 This way, they’ll be company for one another and will have a close relationship for life.
 If you choose a brother and sister, you’ll need to make sure to have them spayed and neutered, in order to avoid bringing inbred kittens into the world.

 Older cats, who are used to living alone and seem happy, may or may not enjoy having a companion.
 Another thing to consider is that female cats often get along better than two males.
-And pairing a kitten with an older cat might work, as long as the older cat is accepting of their new little companion.

 2).
 Size of your home: take into consideration the size of your home.
 Cats are notoriously territorial, even indoor cats.
 They can especially be finicky about sharing their litter box with a new comer.
-Is your cat too territorial to accomodate a new addition?
+Is your cat too territorial to accommodate a new addition?

 3).
 Remember to be practical: don’t forget that you’ll need two of everything: food and water dishes, litter boxes, possibly kitty beds, etc. Another thing to remember is that your vet bill will also double, as will your food bill.
 Can you afford to feed and care for two cats?